discordjs/guide/guide/popular-topics/faq.md

 </branch>

-### How do I check if a guild member has a certain role?
+### How do I check if a guild member has a specific role?

 <branch version="11.x">